-The Justification Statement was published for consultation on 1st July 2015 with a deadline of 28th August 2015 for responses.
+In July 2015, a business case for the proposed WLMB (Justification Statement) was published for consultationwith a deadline of 28th August 2015 for responses.
 Copies of the documents are below including a copy of the Consultation Report together with a summary of the outcome of the consultation:

 - Please click Waver Wampool IDB JS Summary for a 10 page Summary of the proposals.